Date(s) - Sunday, November 4, 2018 - Sunday, December 2, 2018

 Meals & Accomodations

-Students will receive 3 delicious Moroccan meals a day with vegetarian options on Monday through Friday, made with the freshest local produce and products.
-Accomodations will be in the house in rooms and on traditional Moroccan sleeping couches.
+Students will receive 3 delicious Moroccan meals Monday through Friday and breakfast on weekends with non-vegetarian and vegetarian options on Monday through Friday, made with the freshest local produce and products.
+Accommodations will be in the house in rooms and on traditional Moroccan sleeping couches.

 Transport & Visa